 David Rubenstein Biography

-David Mark Rubenstein (born August 11, 1949) is an American lawyer, businessman, philanthropist and sports team owner.
-A former government official, he is a co-founder and co-chairman of the private equity firm The Carlyle Group, a global private equity investment company based in Washington, D.C.
-Additionally, he is the owner of the Baltimore Orioles.
+David Mark Rubenstein (born August 11, 1949) is an American lawyer, businessman, and philanthropist.
+A former government official, he is a co-founder and co-chairman of The Carlyle Group, a private equity firm based in Washington, D.C.
+Rubenstein is also the principal owner of the Baltimore Orioles of Major League Baseball (MLB), acquiring the team in 2024 for $1.7 billion.

-Rubenstein is the chairman of the Kennedy Center for the Performing Arts, the National Gallery of Art, the Council on Foreign Relations, and The Economic Club of Washington, D.C.
-He is the former chairman of the Duke University Board of Trustees and the Smithsonian Ins*ution.
-In 2022, he became chair of the University of Chicago's Board of Trustees.
-According to Forbes, Rubenstein has a net worth of US$3.2 billion as of December 2022.
-He leads a group that has reached an agreement to acquire the Baltimore Orioles.
+Rubenstein is the chairman of the Kennedy Center for the Performing Arts, the National Gallery of Art, the Council on Foreign Relations, and the Economic Club of Washington, D.C.
+He is a former board of trustees chairman at Duke University and the Smithsonian Ins*ution.
+In 2022, he became chair of the University of Chicago's board of trustees.
+According to Forbes, Rubenstein had an estimated net worth of $3.7 billion in mid-2024.

 Early life and education